eduP2P/common/test_suite/README.md

 ## Integration Tests

-In these tests, the smaller components of the eduP2P client are tested, such as the lower layers described in [the document explaining eduP2P’s architecture](../ARCHITECTURE.md):
+The goal of these tests is to verify the functionality of smaller components of eduP2P, such as the lower layers described in [the document explaining eduP2P’s architecture](../ARCHITECTURE.md).
+In their current state, the integration tests cover the main functionality of all eduP2P’s Stage actors.

-- The Session
-- The actors in the Stage

-Furthermore, the control server and relay server are also tested.

 The tests are written in Go, using its `testing` package.
 When executed via GitHub workflows, the test results can be found in the output of the “IntegrationTests” job under the step “Run integration tests”, and a code coverage report can be downloaded using the URL in the “Upload integration test coverage report” step.
-The system tests can also be executed manually with [this script](system_tests.sh).
-To execute the tests and create the coverage report file `cover.html` manually, run the following commands:
+To execute the tests and create the coverage report file `cover.html` manually, run the following commands in the repository’s root directory:

-    go test -coverprofile cover.out -v ./...
-    go tool cover -html cover.out -o cover.html
+    go test -coverpkg=./... -coverprofile cover.out -v ./... go tool cover -html cover.out -o cover.html

 # Results